dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 ![20100115](/assets/20180928-cloud-service-models-20100115.png)

 And then further flattening and simplifying the graphic design of the diagram, plus a few minor edits, such as changing "O/S" to "Operating System", and "On-Premises" to "Traditional IT" (as on-premises also incuded private cloud context so we needed to differentiate from that), we reached the final version shown below (same as the one at the top of this post).
-These versions was published and propagated via other sources, and as my presentation decks were mostly incremental technical detail updates, and so they were published to avoid too much duplication.
+These versions was published and propagated via other sources, and as my presentation decks were mostly incremental technical detail updates, and so they were not published to avoid too much duplication.
 It was later in 2011 that when I wrote about [cloud ecosystems]({{ site.baseurl }}{% post_url 2011-03-26-cloud-ecosystems %}) when I referenced this version below.

 ![20110226](/assets/20180928-cloud-service-models-20110226.png)